-Application interaction: None.
-Hardware will reset the application.
+The MCU uses EDC/ECC protection on data reads from the Program Flash memory.
+If an uncorrectable memory error is detected, the Kernel will reset the application.
 Hardware is designed so that a reset of the MCU brings all controller outputs to a safe or de-energized state.